 The Michigan Civil Rights Commission is charged with investigating alleged discrimination against any person because of religion, race, color, national origin, sex, age, marital status, height, weight, arrest record, or physical and mental disabilities.
 The Commission is directed to "secure the equal protection of such civil rights without such discrimination."
 The Department of Civil Rights serves as the administrative arm charged with implementing policies of the Commission.
 The department works to prevent discrimination through educational programs that promote voluntary compliance with civil rights laws, investigates and resolves discrimination complaints, disseminates information on the rights and responsibilities of Michigan citizens as provided by law, and provides information and services to businesses on diversity initiatives, equal employment law, procurement opportunities, feasibility studies, and joint venture/strategic alliance matchmaking.
+NOTE: Information on House budget action in this document is based on House Bill 5313 as passed by the House.

-Major Budget Changes From FY 2013-14 YTD Appropriations FY 2013-14 Year-to-Date (as of 2/5/14) FY 2014-15 House Change
+Major Budget Changes From FY 2013-14 YTD Appropriations FY 2013-14 Year-to-Date (as of 2/5/14) FY 2014-15 Conference Change

 1. Civil Rights Outreach and Education Executive adds \$500,000 GF/GP and 4.0 FTEs for ongoing outreach and education programs: Advocates and Leaders for Police and Community Trust (\$250,000, 2.0 FTEs), Michigan Alliance Against Hate Crimes (\$125,000 and 1.0 FTE), and anti-bullying (\$125,000 and 1.0 FTE).
-House does not include.
-FTE N/A 0.0
+House does not include, Senate concurs with Executive, Conference reduces Executive by \$125,000.
+FTE NA 4.0

-Gross N/A \$0
+Gross NA \$375,000

-GF/GP N/A \$0
+GF/GP NA \$375,000

 2. Civil Rights Complaints Executive provides additional \$175,000 and 2.0 FTEs for expansion of the intake unit that handles all initial customer contacts.
-House provides half the amount and 1.0 FTE.
-FTE N/A 1.0
+House provides half the amount and 1.0 FTE, Senate and Conference concur with Executive.
+FTE NA 2.0

-Gross N/A \$87,500
+Gross NA \$175,000

-GF/GP N/A \$87,500
+GF/GP NA \$175,000

 3. Transfer of ADA Program from DTMB Executive transfers unit and funding associated with compliance activities under Americans with Disabilities Act (ADA) from Department of Technology, Management, and Budget (DTMB) to Department of Civil Rights (\$583,500 Gross, \$300,000 GF/GP, 4.0 FTEs).
-An Executive Order to effect the administrative change is expected in March 2014.
-House concurs.
+An Executive Order to effect the administrative change is expected.
+House, Senate, and Conference concur.
 FTE 0.0 4.0

 Gross \$0 \$583,500

 IDG 0 283,500

 GF/GP \$0 \$300,000

 4. Economics Executive reflects increased costs of \$312,400 Gross (\$260,700 GF/GP) for negotiated salary and wage amounts (2.0% ongoing increase plus 0.5% lump sum payments), actuarially-required retirement rate increases, and other economic adjustments.
 Insurance costs held flat due to recent state employee health plan revisions.
-House concurs.
-Gross N/A \$273,600
+House, Senate, and Conference concur.
+Gross NA \$273,600

-IDG N/A 5,400
+IDG NA 5,400

-Federal N/A 46,300
+Federal NA 46,300

-GF/GP N/A \$221,900
+GF/GP NA \$221,900